 The purpose of the library is to provide all students and faculty with access to the necessary resources that support the educational, research and public service programs of the University.
-The library houses more than 283,895 volumes of books and non-book materials such as videos, microfiche and bound journals.
-It subscribes to more than 200 traditional journals.
+The library houses approximately 208,000 volumes of books and non-book materials such as DVD's, microfiche, and journals.
 The library is committed to teaching students the skills to make them lifelong learners in an electronic age.
-In this effort, it subscribes to 7,000 full text electronic journals, 50 electronic databases, and maintains more than 42,000 electronic books that students may access either from home or from one of its 40 updated computers.
+In this effort, the library provides access to 32,000 full text electronic journals, 128 electronic databases, and more than 169,000 electronic books that students may access either from home or from one of its 40 updated computers.
 The library seeks to uphold the mission of the University in its commitment to service to the University's community.
 In this effort, you will find the library staff especially helpful in assisting LMU students with the use of its broad range of services.